Who Files Complaints Against Maine Doctors

 - Sexual misconduct allegations

-Once the Maine Board of Licensure in Medicine dockets a complaint against a Maine doctor, the process moves through several stages — each with its own risks and opportunities for the defense:
+Once the Maine Board of Licensure in Medicine dockets a complaint against a Maine doctor, the process moves through several stages:

 - Notice and demand for response.
-You receive written notice from the Maine Board of Licensure in Medicine with a copy of the complaint and a deadline (usually 20–30 days) to file a sworn written response.
-This is the most consequential document you will write in the case.
+You receive written notice from the Maine Board of Licensure in Medicine with a deadline — usually 20–30 days — to file a sworn written response.
+This document becomes part of the permanent record.

 - Document discovery.
-The Maine Board of Licensure in Medicine can issue subpoenas for records — files, billing, prescriptions, communications, recordings — and is not required to give you advance notice of every subpoena.
+The Maine Board of Licensure in Medicine can issue subpoenas for records — files, billing, prescriptions, communications.

 - Probable cause review.
 A panel decides whether to file formal charges.
-In serious matters, the Maine Board of Licensure in Medicine may also seek interim restrictions or summary suspension.
+The Maine Board of Licensure in Medicine may also seek interim restrictions or summary suspension.

 Consequences of an Upheld Complaint